 So there are now new versions of the Weber SmokeFire available, branded as the Sear+ models, and you may be thinking, are these SmokeFire Gen 3 models?

 Well, Weber has not referred to them as being third-generation products.
 I don’t regard them as such either in my Weber SmokeFire Sear+ article.
 They are more like Gen 2.5.

 There are a few small improvements, but really, they are mostly similar to the Gen 2 EX4 and EX6 above.

 As I discuss in my SmokeFire Sear+ article, I do regard the additional features of the ELX4 and ELX6 as improvements.
 However, there is an additional price to pay.

 To move from an EX4 to an ELX4 or an EX6 to an ELX6 is an additional $300.
 I’m just not convinced there is an additional $300 worth of value to the consumer of the cheaper SmokeFire models.

 Conclusions On The Best Weber Pellet Grill Reviews

 That’s it!
 I hope you found this summary article on the best Weber SmokeFire reviews currently available useful/informative.
-I also have a Weber FAQ page where I discuss more features/specifications if you’re interested.
-And as always, please check out my Wood Pellet Grill/Smoker Guide for more articles. 🙂
+As always, please check out my Wood Pellet Grill/Smoker Guide for more articles. 🙂